arthanzel/quantumofcells/server/README.md

 ### Internet Connection Required
 The server requires an active internet connection to validate requests through Auth0's API.
 If the internet is unavailable, requests that access privileged resources may fail.

-The server

 ### Database
 Quantum of Cells uses [MongoDB](https://www.mongodb.com/) to store data.
 You can use either a local instance, or connect to a service such as [mLab](https://mlab.com/).

 #### Local Database
 By default, the server will try to connect to a database on `localhost:27017` (the default port) with no user or password.
 If you need to tweak these settings, do so in the `.env` and `.env.test` files.

-If you have docker, get a database up and running quickly with:
+If you have Docker, get a database up and running quickly with:

-    docker run -p 127.0.0.1:27017:27017 -d mongo
+    docker run -d -p 127.0.0.1:27017:27017 --name qoc-mongo mongo

 #### Remote Database
 To connect to a remote database, change the `DB_URI`, `DB_USER`, and `DB_PASSWORD` in `.env` and `.env.test`.
 If you're using mLab, the format for `DB_URI` is `ab12345.mlab.com:port/database-name`.